-The project budget is approximately \$3 million, funded by a Federal Highway Administration (FHWA) grant through the ADOT&PF.
+The road-rail resurfacing project budget is about \$3 million, funded by a Federal Highway Administration (FHWA) grant through the ADOT&PF.

 More Information

 Email questions to Public\Comment@akrr.com.

 Replacing asphalt with rubber along rail flangeways

 Above: Asphalt in the rail flangeways is broken up before removal.
 Right: Flangeways are cleaned before the rubber infill is installed, as depicted in the photo at far right.